By Olivia Tiffin, TIWP Student

 Ruins and dead sung the song that played over their deaths.

-So did the 5th emperor fall and let their invisible wings carry them down like Icarus to Pulto’s world.
+So did the 5th Emperor fall and let their invisible wings carry them down like Icarus to Pluto’s world.

 Or don’t.